Governor of California

 The governor of California is the head of government of the U.S. state of California.
 The governor is the commander-in-chief of the California National Guard and the California State Guard.

 Established in the Constitution of California, the governor's responsibilities also include submitting the budget, ensuring that state laws are enforced, and making the annual State of the State address to the California State Legislature.
 The position was created in 1849, the year before California became a state.

 The governor is now limited to two terms, regardless of whether they are consecutive.
 The current governor of California is Democrat Gavin Newsom, who was inaugurated on January 7, 2019.
-Jerry Brown was the longest serving governor in California history, serving from 1975 until 1983, and again from 2011 until 2019.
+Jerry Brown was the longest serving governor in Californian history, serving from 1975 until 1983, and again from 2011 until 2019.